- HR Products

 Brinton Wilkins is a member of the firm's Employment & Labor, Litigation, Adoption, and Trials & Appeals practice sections.
 Prior to joining Kirton McConkie, he was an Associate with Wood Jenkins in Salt Lake City, UT and in Phoenix, AZ at Holm Wright Hyde & Hays.
 Mr. Wilkins is a member of the firm's Employment & Labor, and Litigation, Trials & Appeals practice sections.
 Prior to joining Kirton McConkie, he was an Associate with Wood Jenkins in Salt Lake City, UT.

 Elaine C. Young is a member of the firm's International section.
 Her practice includes advising companies on the U.S. federal tax consequences of their international operations and assisting tax-exempt organizations on corporate and tax matters.
 She has significant experience handling the immigration, tax, and benefits aspects of cross-border employment, including inpatriate transfers and working with counsel around the world to help U.S. companies send their employees abroad.

-Each issue also keeps you on top of U.S. Supreme Court and Utah court decisions that affect your workforce, all reported with Utah's local laws and policies in mind.
-You get all the information you need to stay in business — and out of the courtroom.
+Each issue also keeps you on top of Utah court and U.S. Supreme Court decisions that affect your workforce, all reported with Utah's local laws and policies in mind.
+You get the information you need to stay in business — and out of the courtroom.

 Your complete subscription package includes: